mpertea/stringtie2/README.md

 and runtime checking but which can be significantly slower than the optimized version which is obtained by using `make release` as instructed above.

-### Using precompiled (binary) releases
+### Using pre-compiled (binary) releases
-Instead of compiling from source, some users may prefer to download already compiled release for Linux and Apple OS X. These binary packages are compiled on older versions of these operating systems (RedHat Enterprise Linux 5.0 and OS X 10.7) in order to provide compatibility with a wide range of OS versions.
+Instead of compiling from source, some users may prefer to download an already compiled binary for Linux and Apple OS X, ready to run.
+These binary package releases are compiled on older versions of these operating systems (RedHat Enterprise Linux 5.0 and OS X 10.7) in order to provide compatibility with a wide range of (older) OS versions, not just the most recent versions.
 These precompiled packages are made available on the <a href="https://github.com/mpertea/stringtie2/releases">Releases</a> page for this repository.

 ## Running StringTie